maciekw129/ngx-stateful-service/projects/ngx-stateful-service/README.md

 ## Compatibility with Angular Versions

-Angular version `14.0.0` or higher is required."
+Angular version `14.0.0` or higher is required.

 ## Table of contents